 That means you both have been #1 friends for 2 weeks or more.

 Basically, this is a way to celebrate your friendship and how long it has lasted!

 If you keep it up, after 2 months you’ll notice it change to two pink hearts, this is the highest level of friendship on Snapchat and means you both have been #1 friends for 2 months or more!

 So you know what should happen, eventually that gold heart turns red, but it’s not turning fast enough.

 - It simply hasn’t been long enough for the gold heart to turn red, you have to wait for 2 weeks until it will change.

-- If your gold heart disappeared for a time, even if it was for a few hours, the counter will reset.
+- If your gold heart disappears for a time, even if it is for a few hours, the counter will reset.
 That means you’ll have to wait 2 weeks from when you last got the yellow heart.